Thessaloniki: Sports

 The city played a major role in the development of basketball in Greece.
 The local YMCA was the first to introduce the sport to the country, while Iraklis B.C. won the first ever Greek championship.
 From 1982 to 1993 Aris B.C. dominated the league, regularly finishing in first place.
 In that period Aris won a total of 9 championships, 7 cups and one European Cup Winners' Cup.
 The city also hosted the 2003 FIBA Under-19 World Championship in which Greece came third.
 In volleyball, Iraklis has emerged since 2000 as one of the most successful teams in Greece and Europe – see 2005–06 CEV Champions League.
 In October 2007, Thessaloniki also played host to the first Southeastern European Games.

 The city is also the finish point of the annual Alexander The Great Marathon, which starts at Pella, in recognition of its Ancient Macedonian heritage.

 There are also aquatic and athletic complexes such as Ethniko and Poseidonio.

 Media

-Thessaloniki is home to the ERT3 TV-channel and Radio Macedonia, both services of Hellenic Broadcasting Corporation (ERT) operating in the city and are broadcast all over Greece.

-The municipality of Thessaloniki also operates three radio stations, namely FM100, FM101 and FM100.6; and TV100, a television network which was also the first non-state-owned TV station in Greece and opened in 1988.
+Thessaloniki is home to the ERT3 TV-channel and Radio Macedonia, both services of public owned–Hellenic Broadcasting Corporation (ERT) operating in the city and broadcasting all over Greece.
+The municipality of Thessaloniki also owns and operates three radio stations, namely FM100, FM101 and FM100.6; and TV100, a television network which was also the first non-state-owned TV station in Greece and opened in 1988.
 Several private TV-networks also broadcast out from Thessaloniki, with Makedonia TV being the most popular.

 The city's main newspapers and some of the most circulated in Greece, include Makedonia, which was also the first newspaper published in Thessaloniki in 1911 and Aggelioforos.
 A large number of radio stations also broadcast from Thessaloniki as the city is known for its music contributions.